 • Address insensitive comments or behaviors immediately and thoughtfully.

 For classrooms with English language learners (ELLs), it's important to support language diversity while ensuring all students can engage with the material.
-This might involve providing bilingual resources, using visual aids, or incorporating language learning apps into the curriculum.
+This might involve providing bilingual resources for schools, using visual aids for ELLs, or incorporating language learning apps for classrooms into the curriculum.
 Recognizing and valuing students' native languages within the classroom underscores the importance of linguistic diversity.

 Reading more:

 Recognize that students have different ways of learning, which may be influenced by their cultural backgrounds.
-Employ a variety of teaching strategies to cater to visual, auditory, kinesthetic, and reading/writing learners.
+Employ a variety of teaching strategies to cater to visual learners, auditory learners, kinesthetic learners, and reading/writing learners.
 This approach ensures that all students have the opportunity to succeed and feel valued in the classroom.

 The physical environment of the classroom can convey messages about what and who is valued.
-Decorate the classroom with posters, artwork, and materials that reflect a variety of cultures and identities.
+Decorate the classroom with multicultural posters for classrooms, artwork, and materials that reflect a variety of cultures and identities.
 A visually inclusive environment reinforces the notion that all students are welcome and celebrated.

 Reading more: